hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrading Permissioning Contracts/Upgrade-Permissioning-Contract-v1.md

 description: Upgrade the permissioning contract for onchain permissioning
 ---

-# Upgrade the permissioning contracts
+# Upgrade the permissioning contracts - Interface v1

 The following tutorial describes the steps to upgrade the permissioning contracts to the latest version when using onchain permissioning.

-The following instructions assume that the user is upgrading contracts that implement version 1 of the [permissioning contract interface](../../HowTo/Limit-Access/Specify-Perm-Version.md).
+The following instructions assume that the user is upgrading contracts that implement version 1 of the [permissioning contract interface](../../../HowTo/Limit-Access/Specify-Perm-Version.md).

 ## Prerequisites